asha23/trumps/trumps-frontend/README.md

 * Add a Star Trump card.
 (FYI - It's Shane McGowan!)
 * Lots of refactoring to make this all far more streamlined.
 * Break it down into more organised React components.
 * Improve the AI.
-At present it essentially just takes the highest value attribute for each card - Essentially it plays the game like a child, not especially strategically.
+At present it essentially just takes the highest value attribute for each card - It plays the game like a small child, not especially strategically.
 Create a way for the AI to allow decisions to be made based on knowledge it gains from previous rounds.
+Perhaps look at ways to introduce difficulty levels related to this.
 * Preload everything a little more elegantly.
 * Create some nice transitions between rounds.
 * Improve the styling.